comboshreddies/kubectl-tks/README.md

 ## Installation

 1) go build
-2) copy kubectl-tks to your path
+2) copy kubectl-tks to your bin path (/usr/local/bin for example)

-Additionally, but can be done later
+Additional step, not needed but useful, can be done later
 3) mkdir  ~/.tks
 4) copy sequences.json to ~/.tks/